ATM-Tech/aidenmadaffri.com/content/posts/my-colemak-journey-and-why-qwerty-is-not-the-only-option.md

 ## Flaws of Colemak

 Alternatives to Colemak have been developed due to some flaws in its placement of certain bigrams.
 One such is the [Workman layout](https://workmanlayout.org/) which claims to improve on Colemak by making the &rsquo;HE&rsquo; bigram (the second most common in the English language) less straining on your hands.
 However, Workman is very different from Colemak, changing 21 keys instead of 17 and changing the location of common shortcuts.
 This &rsquo;HE&rsquo; bigram was quite annoying to me on default Colemak though and I wanted to find a solution.
-I switched to minor variation of Colemak called [Mod-DH](https://colemakmods.github.io/mod-dh/) which seeks to solve this problem.
-I will not being going in depth about the mod in this post as I feel like the thoughts below describe both layouts well.
+I switched to a minor variation of Colemak called [Mod-DH](https://colemakmods.github.io/mod-dh/) which seeks to solve this problem.
+I will not be going in-depth about the mod in this post as I feel like the thoughts below describe both layouts well.

 <a id="orgdba622a"></a>

 ## Why I Switched

 I am very interested in technology and thus spend a lot of time at my desk typing (especially during the COVID-19 quarantine).
 A couple of weeks before my switch, I began to notice symptoms of CTS (Carpal tunnel syndrome) and RSI (Repetitive strain injury).
-I knew that I still had many years of sitting at a desk and knew I needed to make a drastic change in order to save my hands from irreversible damage.
+I knew that I still had many years of sitting at a desk and knew I needed to make a drastic change to save my hands from irreversible damage.

 <a id="org7e662bf"></a>